[This is the last part of my series on ACL reconstruction surgery. Start here for the full index.]

 I stopped formal PT appointments after month 6, but continued strength training on my own.
 I even took a 30lb kettlebell on a 3 month road trip to keep up my strength, working out in campgrounds!

 I really want to stress the importance of PT.
-There's very little formal information about rock climbing as a sport in terms of training, injuries, and recovery, unlike sports like soccer and football.
-You really need a much stronger, healthier posterier than most of us would like to think.
+There's little information about rock climbing as a sport in terms of training, injuries, and recovery, unlike sports like soccer and football.
+You really need a much stronger, healthier posterior than most of us climbers want to know.

-At month 12, I went back to PT for back-to-sport training for falling.
-I emailed my surgeon, said I was a year out, wanted to get back to my sport safely, and asked for a back-to-sport PT prescription.
-The back-to-sport therapy is so important, I think it should be standard for any ACL patient.
+At month 12, I went back to PT for training for bouldering impact.
+The back-to-sport therapy is so important it should be standard for any ACL patient.
+Your surgeon or General Practice doctor can write a prescription.

 The muscle activation for falling is very different from running or climbing or lifting or squatting.
-My PT first asked me to hop on one leg and then hop on the other.
-He could see slight movement in my operated knee--bad news!
-And I could do 3 pistol squats in succession on both legs.
+Though I could do 3 pistol squats in succession on both legs, my PT could see slight movement in my operated knee when hopping--bad news!

 PT for back-to-sport focused on plyometrics.
 I've never felt like puking more.
 I did single-leg jumps onto and off of multiple heights of plyo boxes.
 I did single-leg jumps over speed hurdles positioned every which direction.
 I did single leg squats on a balance board while juggling medicine balls and talking (to mimic falling/activating muscles when you don't expect it, or when your concentration is elsewhere).
 I was incessantly sore but really, really strong.